FlyingFathead/cassette-calibrator/README.md

 ## Local WebUI (optional)

-A local-only, stdlib-only WebUI is included as `webui.py`.
+A stdlib-only WebUI is included as `webui.py`.
 It supports generation, marker detection, analysis, saved-run browsing, note editing, regeneration, compare-grid rendering, WAV upload, and optional restricted-root filesystem access.
 It calls into the same `cassette_calibrator.py` command handlers and uses your `cassette_calibrator.toml` defaults.

 Launch: